Swimming Accidents, Diving Injuries & Drowning Cases

 Wave pools can be dangerous because of the large number of swimmers who disappear behind each incoming wave.

-The Syracuse, New York swimming accident lawyers of Michaels & Smolak have recovered millions of dollars for clients injured in swimming, driving and pool accident cases and for other injuries to cover their medical bills, lost earnings, pain and suffering, and more.
+The Syracuse swimming, diving and drowning injury lawyers of Michaels & Smolak have recovered millions of dollars for clients injured in swimming, driving and pool accident cases and for other injuries to cover their medical bills, lost earnings, pain and suffering, and more.
 If a loved one has been a victim of a drowning, or if you or a loved one has been the victim of a swimming, diving or pool accident, CONTACT US for a free consultation with an experienced lawyer who can inform you of your legal rights and maximize your compensation.